trisha10-ui/trisha10-ui/README.md

 ###

-<h3 align="left">Exploring the world of software development and Artificial Intelligence with curiosity, consistency, and a strong learning mindset.</h3>
+<h3 align="left">Exploring software development and Artificial Intelligence with curiosity, consistency, and a strong learning mindset.</h3>

 ###

 <h1 align="left">Connect With Me</h1>

 ###